ps4mnf/ImmoApp/README.md

 ### Deployment

-To deploy this app to your phone:
+To deploy this app to your Android device:

 1. **For Development Testing:**
    ```bash